JingfengHuang/WaterZen/README.md

 The probe is a laboratory-grade probe.
 Do not immerse in liquid for a long time.
 Otherwise this will shorten the life of the probe.

 ********(For Developer)********
-Before starting the WaterZen Water Monitor Device (For Developer)

 **ESP8266-s01**